OAuth Integrations

 Viewing content on Connect

-Connect users who have the Viewer permission on the content item receive a personalized view when they visit the deployed application.
+Connect users who have the Viewer permission on the content item receive a personalized view when they visit a deployed application which uses a Viewer OAuth integration.

 OAuth integration viewer impersonation in Posit Connect.

-Upon visiting a piece of content that is associated with an OAuth integration for the first time, if the user is accessing the content through the Connect dashboard, they are prompted to login to the OAuth integration.
+Upon visiting a piece of content that is associated with a Viewer OAuth integration for the first time, if the user is accessing the content through the Connect dashboard, they are prompted to log in.

 The login modal only appears if the user is not already logged in and the content settings pane is closed.
 The Login button is also available on the Access tab of the Content Settings pane.